Hotel Insights

 Bachelorette weekends (spring through fall): book the week dates are set — refundable rates beat waiting.
 Dream Nashville and Thompson Nashville fill first; Virgin, Margaritaville, and Kimpton Aertson are the first backups worth checking.

 Bonnaroo (June, Nashville as hotel base): when 2027 dates publish, book Nashville hotels within 3–5 months — overlap with CMA Fest can compound June compression.
-See the Bonnaroo event page for commute notes.
+See the Bonnaroo hotel guide for commute and neighborhood strategy.

 When to book once you have found a rate you like